 We are fortunate that in our first year of opening the Shaw Brewpub & Kitchen, the 5-barrel brewing system allowed us to barely keep up with demand in the brewpub, but we wanted to share our beers with our favorite DC restaurants.
 We decided to embark on a second home away from home, a production brewery.
 We picked another location where we knew we could become part of the community, only 2 miles northeast of the brewpub, in Brookland, DC.
 The Brookland Production House and Tasting Room opened it's doors on December 3, 2015.

-The production house is equipped with a shiny new 15-barrel brewhouse, six 30-barrel stainless steel fermentation tanks and three 45-hectoliter French oak foudres.
-The production house will initially focus on kegs only to distribute to other restaurants and bars, solely in the District of Colombia.
-With Nathan Zeender and Chris Percello still at the helm, the production house will maintain the two brewing programs: wild fermentation beers fermented in oak and controlled fermentation beers fermented in stainless.
+The production house is equipped with a 15-barrel brewhouse, six 30-barrel stainless steel fermentation tanks and three 45-hectoliter French oak foudres.
+With Chris Percello at the helm, the production house will maintain the two brewing programs: wild fermentation beers fermented in oak and controlled fermentation beers fermented in stainless.
 The Tasting Room, a cozy space filled with reclaimed cherry wood and a mural featuring animals taking over the world, offers the brewers' latest offerings in flights, half pours, full glasses or growlers to go.